ConsenSys/doc.pantheon/docs/Reference/Pantheon-API-Methods.md

 ### eth_blockNumber

-Returns the index of the current block the client is processing.
+Returns the index of the block currently being processed.

 **Parameters**